 To learn more about creating a database that yields results, click here.

-2020 has presented as many opportunities as challenges for the world of mortgage origination, but the need for the industry to take an even greater shift into the digital landscape comes as news to no one.
+2020 has presented as many opportunities as challenges for the world of mortgage origination, but the need for the industry to take an even greater shift into the digital landscape and explore new mortgage marketing technology comes as news to no one.
 Digital applications, POS systems, CRMs, CDPs, lead generation tools and digital marketing adoption require full immersion into training, however.
-With some loan officers struggling to handle the influx of refinance applications all while providing excellent customer care to homebuyers, it can seem like there aren’t enough hours in the day — even if there weren’t multiple new technologies to master.
+With some loan officers struggling to handle the influx of refinance applications all while providing excellent customer care to homebuyers, it can seem like there aren’t enough hours in the day — even if there weren’t multiple new mortgage marketing technologies to master.

 How can a loan officer keep up?
 It’s easy to suggest time blocking 30 minutes for tech each day, but it’s harder to figure out where that half hour can be budgeted.
 If adapting to the digital landscape is a priority, consider using the following tools: